eclipse-chariott/Agemo/docs/containers.md

 - [Dockerfile.arm64](../Dockerfile.arm64) - Dockerfile used to build the `Pub Sub Service` for the aarch64 architecture.

->Note: The default configuration files are cloned from [.agemo/config](../.agemo/config/), defined in the project's root.

 #### Mosquitto MQTT Broker

 - [Dockerfile.mosquitto.amd64](../Dockerfile.mosquitto.amd64) - Dockerfile used to build the